-© All Rights Reserved Jeremy T
+© All Rights Reserved kostlin

 Brazil is undoubtedly one of South America's finest destinations.
 From the dense jungles enveloping the mighty Amazon River, to the mountainous terrain on the southern coastline, to the many miles of beautiful sandy beaches, Brazil has something for everyone.
 But beyond its natural beauty, the Brazilian people and their culture is what makes Brazil a great destination.
 The four day festivities of the world-renowned Carnival, held around late February, are a fantastic attraction for many travellers.
 Although Brasilia is the capital of Brazil, Rio de Janeiro (literally 'January River') is often considered the heart of the country.